vishnumadduri/pub-oss/README.md

 # SPDX Generator and Source Code Extractor for Open Embedded / Poky

-The  present SPDX  Generator software  allows the  automatic extracion of  open source  software  packages together  with  the generation  of corresponding  SPDX meta  data for  the Yocto/Poky  Linux distribution [http://yoctoproject.org](http://yoctoproject.org).
+The  SPDX  generator  software  allows  the  automatic  extraction  of open  source  software  packages   together  with  the  generation  of corresponding  SPDX meta  data for  the Yocto/Poky  Linux distribution [http://yoctoproject.org](http://yoctoproject.org).